BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Objectives-List.md

 <h5> Placeholder Properties </h5>

-The property of the objective is the tag to receive.
+The `name` property of the objective is the tag to receive.

 ## Taming: `tame`